-- Is the research and training plan feasible for a one-year fellowship? - How does that research and training plan fit into an overarching, longer-term research project and career trajectory? - Does the research plan address a scientifically significant problem in epilepsy research, for example as framed by the 2021 NINDS Benchmarks for Epilepsy Research or the Institute of Medicine 2012 research recommendations around public health for epilepsy research? - Is the project well-conceived, with clear hypotheses, potential alternative outcomes, and a strong scientific premise?
+- Is the research and training plan feasible for a two-year award?
+How does that research and training plan fit into an overarching, longer-term research project and career trajectory? - Does the research plan address health disparities, health equity, or other issues related to medically underserved people with epilepsy or seizures?
+While not a requirement, preference will be given to applicants who propose work on this topic. - Does the research plan address a scientifically significant problem in epilepsy research, for example as framed by the 2021 NINDS Benchmarks for Epilepsy Research or the Institute of Medicine 2012 research recommendations around public health for epilepsy research? - Is the project well-conceived, with clear hypotheses, potential alternative outcomes, and a strong scientific premise?
 Please refer to NIH guidelines for more clarification on these definitions. - Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project, with consideration of key variables as defined by the NIH guidelines on rigor & transparency? - Are planned analyses and statistical approach appropriate for the proposed study design and methods? - Does the proposed research include a data-sharing plan?
 While not required, it can provide added value to the work.